dylanamiller/dqn_in_130_lines/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "In this notebook, I will go through a quick implementation (about 130 lines) of DQN.
-For starters, DQN, or Deep Q Network, is Q Learning (https://dylanamiller.github.io/) with extra bells and whistles; the main bell and/or whistle being the use of a neural network as the function approximator - interestibly enough doing this for Q Learning has no gaurentee of convergence (see https://www.mit.edu/~jnt/Papers/J063-97-bvr-td.pdf), despite the algorithm's success.
-Along with this of course, come certain alterations to the Q Learning algorithm that are required in order to make the neural network manageable.
-But do not let these things obscure what is really going on: Q Learning."
+    "In this notebook, I will go through a quick implementation (about 130 lines) of DQN (https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
+For starters, DQN, or Deep Q Network, is Q Learning (see https://dylanamiller.github.io/ to get spun up on the details) with extra bells and whistles; the main bell and/or whistle being the use of a neural network as the function approximator - interestibly enough, doing this for Q Learning actuall causes the algorithm to have no gaurentee of convergence (https://www.mit.edu/~jnt/Papers/J063-97-bvr-td.pdf) despite the algorithm's success.
+Along with using a neural network of course, come certain alterations to the Q Learning algorithm that are required in order to make it manageable.
+But do not let these things obscure what is really going on: Q Learning.\n", "\n",
+    "Note: I will be using Pytorch for this example.
+I will not however, discuss implementation details involved with using Pytorch."
    ]
   },
   {